Healthy eating for mental wellness

 Aegis Living strives to provide and teach good nutrition

 At Aegis Living, eating healthy doesn’t mean seniors have to sacrifice flavor.
-Too often, assisted living centers focus solely on nutrition and let the artistry of cooking fall to the wayside, which leaves seniors with bland and boring meals day after day.
+Too often, assisted living communities focus solely on nutrition and let the artistry of cooking fall to the wayside, which leaves seniors with bland and boring meals.
 This is quite a conundrum, since it’s difficult to get any person to eat something that’s unappealing to the senses.
-But at Aegis Living communities, experienced nutritionists team up with culinary artists to create menu plans that are both tasty and diverse.
+But at Aegis Living communities culinary artists create menu plans that are both tasty and diverse.

 All senses and flavors are taken into account – sweet, sour, bitter, salty and umami – to give seniors a multifarious eating experience.
-The dining areas are designed to create a comfortable yet fine dining environment, and the common eating space encourages socialization, making breakfast, lunch and dinner something to enjoy and embrace rather than dread.
+The dining areas are designed to create a comfortable yet fine dining environment, and the common eating space encourages socialization, making breakfast, lunch and dinner something to enjoy.
 These three delicious meals are carefully crafted to include fresh fruits, vegetables, meats, fish and grains to meet the unique nutritional requirements of people with Alzheimer’s.
 Seniors also receive snacks and beverages throughout the day to keep their energy up.

-Professional dieticians also strive to meet the dietary needs of those with special conditions.
-Seniors with diabetes, for example, receive the services they need to maintain healthy blood sugar levels from full-time nursing staff who are trained in administering insulin and other medications as well as monitoring seniors on specialty diets.
-Diabetic residents receive daily glucose checks and can sit down for consultations with Nutricopia dietician specialists for comprehensive consultations.
+Professional dietitians also strive to meet the dietary needs of those with special conditions.
+Seniors with diabetes, for example, receive the services they need to maintain healthy blood sugar levels from full-time nursing staff who are trained in administering medications as well as monitoring seniors on specialty diets.
+Diabetic residents receive glucose checks and can learn from dietitian specialists.

 Sample the Menu

 Along with offering delicious options such as Waldorf chicken salad, beef tenderloin provencal and the barbecue pulled pork hoagie, the menu highlights the healthier options available throughout the month, narrowing the options so make the decision of what to eat easier.
-In August, these include:
+A sample menu includes:

 - King salmon filet served with rustic ratatouille, couscous and basil pesto.
 It’s served with chips or a side salad.